ComNetsHH/SGComm2021-publication-code-release/README.md

 In any case, please make sure you set up each script with correct options and path variables.
 If scripts fail, it is most likely because of misconfigured paths or missing input data.

 ## **Protocol Overview**
-The flooding protocol evaluated in the corresponding paper is based off the commonly known `Sequential Flooding` Protocol.
+The flooding protocol evaluated in the corresponding paper is based of the commonly known `Sequential Flooding` Protocol.
 It is extended by using a Minimum Connected Dominating Set of nodes as Virtual Backbone Network.
 Furthermore, the sequential nature can be softened by increasing the number of simultaneously occurring flooding processes.
 For some mode details please consult the following Message Sequence Chart, Header Map, the paper, or the implementation itself.